Header-banner-FigsBiodiversity.jpg

 How Fig Trees Restore Forests and Biodiversity

 In late summer, the smell of sweet, ripe figs floods supermarket aisles, market stalls and greengrocers.
-As an avid lover of figs, I cut mine into quarters, briefly appreciating the intricate pattern inside before devouring each piece, skin and all.
-But aside from being a delicious treat, the fig is rather extraordinary: it is not a fruit at all, but a capsule of inverted micro-flowers, known as an inflorescence.
+As an avid lover of figs, I cut mine into quarters, briefly appreciating the intricate pattern inside, before devouring each piece, skin and all.
+But aside from being a delicious treat, the fig is rather extraordinary: it is not a fruit at all but a capsule of inverted micro-flowers, known as an inflorescence.

 The Fig and the Fig Wasp

 Since each fig is, in fact, a ball of clandestine flowers, these need to be pollinated for the plant to reproduce.
-However, accessing the fig’s floral geode is a highly specialised task, one that is only carried out by a single species of insect: the fig wasp.
+However, accessing the wild fig’s floral geode is a highly specialised task, one that is only carried out by a single species of insect: the fig wasp.

-Read more on the fascinating fig–wasp relationship in “Figs & Wasps | How Plants and Pollinators Work Together”
+Read more on the fascinating and co-dependent fig–wasp relationship

 You might have thought such a specialised partnership with the fig wasp would hinder the plant, but this unique pollination system has allowed the fig to overcome some of the challenges faced by outwardly flowering plants: figs of the same species don’t need to grow in close proximity to breed.

-Fortified by an exclusive fleet of pollinators, most figs have a highly successful pollination rate, despite what is often miles between fig plants of the same species.
-In search of the right fig, fig wasps will fly vast distances, sometimes more than 10 km – further than any other known pollinator.1
+Fortified by an exclusive fleet of pollinators, most figs have a highly successful pollination rate despite what is often miles between fig plants of the same species.
+In search of the right fig, fig wasps fly vast distances, sometimes more than 10 km – further than any other known pollinator.1

 Fig Trees Thrive In Diverse Environments